Private Project

 Director Biography - Cameron Kit

-Cameron is a filmmaker and entrepreneur with over 16 years of experience in film and storytelling.
-She has directed over 40 films, including the feature documentary “African Woman’s Voice.”
+Cameron Kit is a feminist science fiction and horror filmmaker with over 16 years of experience in film and storytelling, living in Brooklyn NY.
+She has directed over 40 films, including the feature film “African Woman’s Voice.”
 She is passionate about science fiction and how future technology will shape our world.

-Cameron’s films have won numerous awards including “Best Editing”, “Best Special Effects” and “Best Cinematography”.
-Her film "Shimla to Seattle," a documentary about Neeti Gupta, has garnered 2 "Best Documentary" awards at international festivals.
-Her work has been featured in more than 15 festivals internationally.
-She is a Virginia Humanities Grant recipient for her documentary work.
+Cameron’s films have won numerous awards including “Best Editing”, “Best Special Effects”, "Best Sound Editing" and “Best Cinematography”.
+Her work has been featured in more than 45 festivals internationally.

 Add Director Biography